 I told her that I would make the recipe again and if it turned out good, I would post the recipe.
-I bet you all know what comes next…Chicken Cordon Bleu.
-I made mine a little differently than I had years ago to add a little flavor and help keep the meat moist, and this was delicious!
+I made mine a little differently than I had years ago to add a little flavor and help keep the meat moist, and this recipe was delicious!

 Serve this with some rice and your favorite vegetable and dinner is served.
 Don't forget to check out and share my latest food video on YouTube below. ~Enjoy!

 Visit the recipe index to search for more recipes by category.

 - Preheat oven to 375 degrees F.

 - Cut the chicken horizontally into four 4oz. pieces; then use a meat mallet to pound the meat to make it uniform in size and thickness.

 - Combine the Dijon mustard and chives in a small bowl; then spread the mixture on top of the chicken.